avinassh/blag/content/posts/setsum.md

 summary: "A brief introduction to Setsum - order agnostic, additive, subtractive checksum"
 ---

-Setsum is order agnostic, commutative checksums.
-It was developed by [Robert Escriva](https://rescrv.net) at Dropbox metadata team.
-In this short post, I will explain why they are used and the math behind them.
+Setsum is an order agnostic, commutative checksum.
+It was developed by [Robert Escriva](https://rescrv.net) at Dropbox's metadata team.
+In this short post, I'll explain why they're used and the math behind them.
 Jump to the end if you'd like to see the code.

 ## Introduction